raindropio/help/docs/using/search/index.md

 title: Search
 slug: /using-search
 ---
-Raindrop can search by bookmark details, URL, tag, type, date or [entire content](#full-text-search) of web-page or PDF.
+Raindrop can search by bookmark details, URL, tag, type, date or [entire content](#full-text-search) of web-page or PDF (no OCR).
 Best in class support for 16 languages.
 Find precisely by crafting advanced searches with our [super power operators](#operators).

 ![](intro.png)